Digital marketing campaigns can help you get more traffic, improve your brand awareness, drive more sales, and much more.

 It all begins with choosing the right marketing goals.
 Make sure your goals are attainable and trackable, meaning they can be tied to data.

-Next comes the research phase, where you’ll dive deep into your market, competition, and start researching keywords that you’ll use in your campaigns.
+Next comes the research phase, where you’ll dive deep into your market, and competition, and start researching keywords that you’ll use in your campaigns.

 With the foundation set you’ll determine the digital channels you’ll use to execute your campaign and set your budgets for how much you want to spend.